hisunnymay/community/docs/reference/annotations/fillstrategy.md

 User: Top Gun, please.
 :::

-Prompt strategy is a slot level annotation that builder can use to control the following aspects of slot filling:
+Prompt strategy is a slot level annotation that builder can use to control the following aspects of slot filling when user did not provide their preference for given slot:
 - Whether to prompt user to fill this slot
 - Template that can be used to verbalize the slot request dialog act.